Polishing Film Type Edge Polishing

 Edge Polishing and Chamfering

-Film Polishing Method Strengths
+Film Polishing Method Strengths & Features

-Edge Trimming Processing
+Edge Trimming

-Preventing Wafer Damage During Thinning
+Preventing Edge Area Damage During Wafer Thinning Process

 General backgrinding (BG) situation without edge trimming

-Edge-trimmed wafers using the polishing film method
+State of edge trimming using a polishing film method

 Reclaimed Wafer Applications - Edge/Notch Membrane Removal

-Edge (notch) before polishing
+State of edge (notch) before polishing Example:

-State after polishing film type edge
+State after polishing film type edge polishing

 (after rough polishing process)

-Edge (notch) before polishing
+State of edge (notch) before polishing Example

-State after polishing film edge
+State after polishing film type edge polishing

 (after finish polishing)